University of Phoenix Online-A Success Story or Joke?

 With that said, I’d like to end this hub with a quote that I heard one night when I was flipping channels on the television,

 “In this life the only thing you can expect is the unexpected sometimes the road that you are on will take you to the mountain top and sometime it leads you into a valley.
 Only you can decide how you are going to look at your situation; at your lowest point you can always look up.
-I believe that everything happens in the exact time and the way it is suppose to, even if we don’t understand it at the time.
+I believe that everything happens in the exact time and the way it is supposed to, even if we don’t understand it at the time.
 And please don’t forget the knowledge that our sister, Angie Stone dropped on us, “Stop trying to put a question mark, where God has put a period.”
 Mo’Nique 12/18/09

 So, is the University of Phoenix Online, a success story or joke?
 I would answer that only the individual participating in the journey can make that determination.
 Because as one famous quote goes; “The mind is everything.
 What you think you become,” –Buddha.